marsbard/bashconf/README.md

 * $BANNER - override this to change the header from the default.
 * $PROMPT - the prompt which is displayed at the bottom of the parameters list
 * $INSTALL_LETTER - if you have no install phase, hence no `${CONF}_install.sh` file, you can set this empty.
 Otherwise if your install option does not begin with 'I' you might want to change this.
-Default is 'I'.
+Default is `I`.
-* $QUIT_LETTER - the letter to quit with, you might change this for i18n reasons
+* $QUIT_LETTER - the letter to quit with, you might change this for i18n reasons.
+Default is `Q`

 ### Install file - `${CONF}_install.sh` - optional